 Uber Eats vs DoorDash Pay in 2026: The Short Answer

-However, the real picture is more nuanced.
-When you factor in tips, promotions, surge pricing, and strategic multi-apping, some drivers report effective hourly rates exceeding $24-$25 per hour on both platforms.
-Your actual earnings depend heavily on your market, schedule, and strategy.
+But the real picture is messier than that.
+Once you factor in tips, promotions, surge pricing, and smart multi-apping, plenty of drivers report effective hourly rates north of $24-$25 per hour on either platform.
+What you actually make depends heavily on your market, when you drive, and how you work the apps.

 Earn up to $26/hr delivering with Uber Eats.
 Sign up today and get paid weekly!